mrnlts/Module-2-final-project/README.md

 **Riders** - As a rider I want to be able to see current orders of the busines where I work.

-**Mailing** - As a business I want to be able to send mails with current offers to the users of the app.
+**Mailing** - As a business I want to be able to send mails with current products to the users of the app.

 **Geo-location of business** - As a business I want to be able to locate my place on a map, as a costumer I want to see business near me.